KestrelComputer/kestrel/_posts/2013-12-08-programming-without-lambdas.md

 Put another way, a task regularly updates its variables for later resumption prior to returning.
 Unlike more traditional threading,
 CPU state plays no role in defining the task's current state.
+You call a task to schedule CPU time to the task, and it returns when it volunteers to relinguish it.

+### Conclusion

+I discussed several techniques which, used collectively, enable me to write reliable software for the Kestrel at its lowest level.
+Developed out of necessity, these techniques resonate well with what Chuck Moore advocated throughout the years.
+Many in the Forth community dismissed his contributions as unnecessarily controversial.
+Hopefully, this documentation will help other interested Forth programmers get a better understanding on the best practices long thought so controversial.